 All of us I think have our moments now and then when we let the past or some negative story in our minds have some power over us.
 Martha and I worked through this, and by the end of the exercise, I was sitting cross-legged on the stage, having moved down from the high stool little me had been sitting on, legs dangling.

 I wanted to feel more grounded and safe.
-I was surprised when Martha softly snuck up behind me and plunked herself down next to me, then wrapped her arms around me.
+I was surprised when Martha softly sneaked up behind me and plunked herself down next to me, then wrapped her arms around me.

 Cocooned in safety, in front of a room full of 450 like-minded spiritual warriors – it was a powerful moment!